 Late spring is generally the time when schools have their “Kindergarten Round-Up” sessions for parents.
 If you haven’t yet heard about your school’s orientation, call the school or visit the district website to make sure you can attend.

-At this meeting, parents get to meet key staff members and receive a packet of information that contains details about the school schedule, bus routes, and kindergarten classroom teachers.
+At this meeting, parents get to meet key staff members and receive a packet of information.
+It will contains details about the school schedule, bus routes, and kindergarten classroom teachers.
 There are also a few health forms about your child that need to be completed before the first day of school.

 Start at the office, introducing yourself and your child, taking notes of the names of the principal and the secretary.
-Walk around the school, making sure to visit the library, gym, cafeteria, playground, bathrooms, kindergarten classrooms, and the bus pick-up and drop-off.
+Walk around the entire school.
+Make sure to visit the library, gym, cafeteria, playground, bathrooms, kindergarten classrooms, and the bus pick-up and drop-off.
 Familiarity with your child’s school will help him/her feel more comfortable about going when school starts.

 Kindergarten Basic Academic Skills Preparation